I’ve spent a lot of years, decades actually, collecting travel experiences to compile this list of my best solo female safety and travel tips.

-- Don’t walk around while using your mobile phone, if you can avoid it.
-If I’m walking somewhere, I’ll take a screen shot of Google Maps and study it before I leave.
-It’s easier to just glance down to see your path in Photos rather than have to walk and follow directions and not be aware of your surroundings.
+- Take an up-close screen shot from Google Maps and study it before you leave.
+It’s easier for a quick glance down in Photos rather than have to walk and follow directions and not be aware of your surroundings.

 - Always confirm the shared-ride’s license plate with what’s on your phone.
 Don’t just hop in and assume it’s your ride.

 - If you’re in a taxi after dark, pretend to call someone and say you’re on your way.
 Mention the location of your taxi and sound like you know where you are and how soon you’ll arrive.